ganpeng/tianchi-media-admin/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification in 'dist' folder
 npm run build

 # build for production and view the bundle analyzer report